Policy Gradient with Tree Expansion: Theoretical Analysis

+Note that \treepol\ does not reduce the gradient uniformly, which would have been equivalent to a trivial change in the learning rate.
+While the gradient norm shrinks, the gradient itself scales differently along the different coordinates.
+This scaling occurs along different eigenvectors, as a function of problem parameters ($P$, $\theta$) and our choice of behavior policy ($\pi_b$), as can be seen in the proof of the upcoming Theorem~\ref{thm:rate_result}.
+This allows \treepol\ to learn a good ``shrinkage'' that, while reducing the overall gradient, still updates the policy quickly enough.
+This reduction in norm and variance resembles the idea of gradient clipping \cite{zhang2019gradient}, where the gradient is scaled to reduce its variance, thus increasing stability and improving overall performance.

-A common assumption in the RL literature \cite{szepesvari2010algorithms} that we adopt for the remainder of the section is that the transition matrix $P^{\pib},$ induced by the behavior policy $\pib,$ is irreducible and aperiodic.
-Subsequently, its second highest eigenvalue holds: $|\lambda_2(P^{\pib})| < 1$.
+A common assumption in the RL literature \citep{szepesvari2010algorithms} that we adopt for the remainder of the section is that the transition matrix $P^{\pib},$ induced by the behavior policy $\pib,$ is irreducible and aperiodic.
+Consequently, its second highest eigenvalue satisfies $|\lambda_2(P^{\pib})| < 1.$

-From here on, we split the variance results for the two variants of \treepol\ to two subsections.
+From now on, we divide the variance results for the two variants of \treepol\ into two subsections.
 For \treepolC, the analysis is simpler and we provide an exact bound.
 The case of \treepolE\ is more involved and we provide for it a more general result.
 In both cases, we show that the variance decays exponentially with the planning horizon.